The Generalized Injectivity Conjecture: Characterization of the unique irreducible generic subquotient in the standard module

 From above $x_1 = a_1, x_2 - x_1 = a_2 \Leftrightarrow x_2 = a_1 + a_2, \ldots$ We have : $x_k = \sum_{i=1}^k a_i ~ \forall k$ except for root system of type $D_n$, where for index $n-1$ and $n$, $2x_n = \sum_{i=1}^{n-1}a_i + a_n$ and $2x_{n-1}= \sum_{i=1}^{n-1}a_i - a_n$, and for $C_n$ where $2x_n= \sum_{i=1}^na_i$.

 Notice that for $A_{n-1}$, $x_{n-1}= \sum_{i=1}^{n-1}a_i$ and $a_n = -x_{n-1}$ such that $\sum_{i=1}^{n}a_i = 0$.

-Therefore $0 \bw \nu$ if and only if $\sum_{i=1}^k a_i \geq 0$ for any $k$ in non-$D_n$ cases.
+Therefore, $0 \bw \nu$ if and only if $\sum_{i=1}^k a_i \geq 0$ for any $k$ in non-$D_n$ cases.
 In the case of $D_n$, one needs to specify $\sum_{i=1}^k a_i \geq 0$ for any $k\leq n-1$, $\sum_{i=1}^{n-1}a_i \geq -a_n$ and $\sum_{i=1}^{n-1}a_i \geq a_n$. \end{proof}

 Our next result, Theorem \ref{minLP=irr}, will be used in the course of the proof of the Generalized Injectivity Conjecture for non-discrete series subquotients presented in the Sections \ref{gicds} and \ref{gicnnds}.
 We use the notations of Section \ref{io1}.
+We will need the following theorem: